tm-ahad/cream/README.md

-## cream.js
+## cream
-A full stack compiler/library/framework to build web app that compile into vanilla js.
+A compiler that compiles to html & let you write frontend UI with declarative code

 features
 - Compiled javascript with zero abstraction